Skip to main content

 Workflows relies on the Bazel stamping setup in the workspace.
 When an artifact is built with --stamp (or some other Bazel flags that include it, such as --config=release), this should create release artifacts that satisfy the deployment system.

 The version used is user-controlled.
-Read our blog article https://blog.aspect.build/versioning-releases-from-a-monorepo for more about choices in how to version artifacts.
+Read our blog article https://blog.aspect.build/versioning-releases-from-a-monorepo for more about choices on how to version artifacts.

 By default, Workflows runs the delivery with bazel run --stamp.
-To use different stamping flags, set the stamp_flags property in the configuration, like so:
+To use different stamping flags, set the stamp_flags property in the configuration.
+For example:

 .aspect/workflows/config.yaml